-Knowsley Council is working on an exciting new Heritage Lottery funded project rediscovering the importance of the site of the Malayan Teacher Training College (MTTC) which was located in Kirkby following World War II.
+Knowsley Council recently completed an exciting Heritage Lottery funded project rediscovering the importance of the site of the Malayan Teacher Training College (MTTC) which was located in Kirkby following World War II.

 From 1952 to 1962, the college trained over 1,900 young Malayans to teach in schools in their Malaya homeland (now Malaysia).